AnriaruDoragon/discord-py-Bot-Sample/Bot/Logs/README.md

   - A: Change `True` in `log_enable` to `False`.
 - **Q: I want to save logs in a single file.**
   - A: Change `False` in `_log_const` to `True`.
-- **Q: Old log file overwrites when I launch the bot again.
+- **Q: Old log file overwrites when I relaunch the bot.
 I want to keep my logs for all sessions in a single file.**
   - A: If you followed the previous method - change `log_mode` from `w` to `a`.